-- Ducts must withstand condensation (only for condensing models); - Air intake ducts must with stand working air temperatures of up to 60°C ; - The maximum permissible percentage of flue gas recirculation in windy conditions is 10%. - Suction and exhaust pipes cannot be installed on opposing walls; - With flues in configuration $C_6 \\$ discharge into pressurised flues is not permitted.
+- Ducts must withstand condensation (only for condensing models); - Air intake ducts must withstand working air temperatures of up to 60°C; - The maximum permissible percentage of flue gas recirculation in windy conditions is 10%. - Suction and exhaust pipes cannot be installed on opposing walls; - With flues in configuration $C_6$ discharge into pressurised flues is not permitted.

-1.52 FLUE GAS EXHAUST WITH CASCADE APPLIANCES
+1.51 FLUE GAS EXHAUST WITH CASCADE APPLIANCES

-The boilers installed in cascade composed of any number between 2 and 5 boilers, can be manifolded to a unique flue exhaust pipe, which is a constant of the boilers of tflows into a single chimney.
+The boilers installed in cascade composed of any number between 2 and 5 boilers, can be manifolded to a unique flue exhaust pipe, which flows into a single chimney.